Furret01/minkos/README.md

 # MinkOS!
 ![MinkOSLogoRasterized2](https://user-images.githubusercontent.com/35110759/236339456-4548623b-3b88-404a-88bb-63f2718ca25c.png)

 ### MinkOS is an unoficial version of Windows 11 made specifically for the Steam Deck.
-Here is all the things that MinkOS changes comared to a standard installation of Windows 11 in no particular order:
+Here is all the things that MinkOS changes compared to a standard installation of Windows 11 in no particular order:

 # Download Link: [Dropbox](https://www.dropbox.com/s/rgc8snzk6ooz7lj/MinkOS%201.0%20%2822H2%29%20Acidic%20Aonyx.iso?dl=0)
 > Current ver: 1.0 "Acidic Aonyx" (22H2 based)